-We offer a fast path to
+We offer a fast path strategy product for

 concise way possible.

-The Mobile ASPX product provides for 4 optimized views – mobile, tablet, desktop and theatre, without adding a responsive framework or thousands of lines of new CSS3.
-By standardizing to just 4 views, where each view uses essentially the same XHTML5, our product helps you strike a consistent balance between device width, pixel scaling and user control and to get the job done in less time.
+The Mobile ASPX product provides for 4 optimized views – mobile, tablet, desktop and theatre, without adding a responsive framework or thousands of lines of new CSS3 and script, or by relying on CSS3 media queries.

 Or run it yourself...